BeastPlayz1234/Nya/README.md

 # NOTE
-This mod was originally made by [Sirspam](https://github.com/Sirspam/) I also barely know C# so if there's any issues with the mod, it's probably due to my patch job of putting this mod on the newer version
+This mod was originally made by [Sirspam](https://github.com/Sirspam/) I also barely know C# so if there's any issues with the mod, it's probably due to my patch job of putting this mod on the newer version.
 If anything doesn't work, dm me on discord (beastplayz_) or something

 # Nya <img src="https://raw.githubusercontent.com/Sirspam/Sirspam/main/chocola_mini_sitting.png" align="right" width="150">